udacity/ipnd-webcasts/General/2015-11-24-set-up-github/README.md

+#Installing and Using Github
+The link to the video can be found [here](https://plus.google.com/u/0/events/cdf9bnh01bf71kvjad7ce2tdjug?authkey=CLHr-JbA6qfVuAE).

+As you go through the Intro to Programming Nanodegree, you may find times when you want to share all of the files you are working on with a coach or a fellow student.
+The best way to do so is probably to use Github.
+It will allow you to update what's online with what is currently on your computer.

 Go to www.github.com, and create an account (or sign in if you already have one).
 You can create an account by:

 - Go to GitHub's Plans & Pricing page.